AdaCore/training_material/courses/ada_essentials/030_scalar_types/08-base_type.rst

    - Approximations |rightarrow| hard to **analyze**, and **not portable**
    - Related to floating-point, not Ada

-* Perhaps define your own function
+* Perhaps define a new function

    - Comparison within tolerance (:math:`+\varepsilon` / :math:`-\varepsilon`)